charlie-apolseed/SailSwarm/README.md

 Feel free to explore the repository, raise issues for any bugs or enhancements.

 # Contact Information:
-Primary Author: Charlie Apolinsky
++ Primary Author: Charlie Apolinsky
-Email: capolinsky@bowdoin.edu
++ Email: capolinsky@bowdoin.edu
-Project Lead: Pranav Kedia
++ Project Lead: Pranav Kedia
-Institution: University of Konstanz, Center for the Advanced Study of Collective Behavior
++ Institution: University of Konstanz, Center for the Advanced Study of Collective Behavior.
+Internship and funding through DAAD Rise.

 Happy sailing!